marykdb/maryk/json/README.md

 jsonWriter.writeEndObject()
 ```

-Using apply syntax in Kotlin
+Using the apply syntax in Kotlin, the same example can be written like this:
 ```kotlin
 val outputWriter = ...